OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 Rather than memorising concepts, learners progressively build the knowledge and judgement required to make responsible decisions about AI adoption in industrial Human Resource Management.

---

-# Module 1: The Digital Transformation of Human Resource Management

-**Estimated Duration:** 7 Minutes

-### Learning Goals

-After completing this module, you will be able to:

-- Explain why Human Resource Management is becoming increasingly data-driven.

-- Describe how digital transformation has changed HR practices in industrial organizations.

-- Explain why Artificial Intelligence is emerging as a strategic tool rather than simply an automation technology.

-- Recognise the relationship between AI, digitalisation, and workforce management.

 **Curricular Goal (CG 3.2.2):**